Ericsson/codechecker/docs/permissions.md

 ### <a name="default-value"></a> Default value

 Permissions can either be *not granted* or *granted* by default.

 Some permissions are *default not granted*, which means that only users whom are explicitly given the permission have it.
-This also means that if the server is running with authentication disabled, no one has the permission granted.

-Some permissions are *default granted*, which means that initially, every user (this includes guests if the server is running with authentication disabled) has the permission.
+Some permissions are *default granted*, which means that initially, every user has the permission.
 However, if at least one user or group is explicitly given the permission, only the users who have the permission given will be able to utilise it.

+If the server is running without authentication &ndash; in this case there are no "users" as everyone is a guest &ndash; **every permission is automatically granted**.

 ### <a name="permission-inheritance"></a> Permission inheritance